 Please keep in mind that Hawaii has managed to keep COVID numbers low, and we would like to keep it that way.
 Mask wearing compliance if very high here, and we ask that our returning residents and visitors also comply, along with social distancing and not meeting in large groups outside of your ohana (family).
 The state is attempting to strike a balance between keeping communities and visitors safe and healthy, while restarting the economy.

-You must test negative within 72 hours of traveling to Hawaii
+You must test negative within 72 hours of traveling to Hawaii and will be tested again upon arrival on Maui

 Hawaii’s Safe Travel Plan requires travelers who want to legally skip the 10-day quarantine to obtain a COVID-19 test within 72 hours of their final leg of travel to Maui.
 The test must be an FDA-authorized nucleic acid amplification test from a certified lab that is also one of Hawaii’s trusted testing partners.
-Travelers are encouraged to upload negative test results, along with the state’s mandatory travel and health form, to the Safe Travels Digital Platform at least 24 hours before traveling.
-If you do not have a negative test from a State of Hawaii approved lab before boarding, you are subject to the 10 day quarantine.
+Travelers are encouraged to upload Negative test results, along with the state’s mandatory travel and health form, to the Safe Travels Digital Platform at least 24 hours before traveling.
+If you do not have a negative test from a State of Hawaii approved lab before boarding, you are subject to the 10-day quarantine.

 We can’t emphasize enough that the test must be conducted by a provider on Hawaii’s list.
 The state of Hawaii will ONLY accept test results from trusted testing and travel partners.

-As of 1/19/21, there are some new rules for travelers to Maui.
 In addition to a valid negative COVID-19 test, people will need to download the Aloha Safe Alert App from Google Play or the Apple Store and present it to screeners at the airport.
 The app helps with contact tracing and can let someone know if they have been exposed to someone who has the virus.

 If someone can’t get the app, another Google or Apple notification system can be downloaded.
 If a person does not have a smartphone, they must be travelling with someone who does and has the app.
 If not, they will be required to quarantine.